Prof. Anne Anderson, C.S.J Board Chair, St. Joseph's Health System, Diocese of Hamilton Ontario

 From 2000 to 2009, Topping was lead minister at the Church of St. Andrew and St. Paul in Montreal.
 He also taught at Presbyterian College, part of the Montreal School of Theology, for eight years.

 During Topping’s leadership, the Vancouver School of Theology has set new thresholds in enrollment, donor commitment, innovative programming, and strategic partnerships.
-It has also expanded its partnerships around the world, including with Durham University in the United Kingdom and with a number of theological schools in Asia.
+It has also expanded its partnerships around the world, including with Durham University in the United Kingdom and with several theological schools in Asia.